-It’s that shop-til-you-drop time of year again and retailers have already spent most of November with teaser sales and ads for Black Friday and Cyber Monday.
-Read on as we show you how to score the best deals and avoid getting ripped off.
+It’s that shop-til-you-drop time of year again, and retailers have already spent most of November with teaser sales and ads for Black Friday and Cyber Monday.
+Here’s how to score the best deals and avoid getting ripped off.

 Avoid the Stores

 One of the best ways to avoid getting ripped off, overspending, or both, is to stay away from physical stores.
 Retail stores offer extremely enticing “doorbuster” type sales, but those doorbuster items are few and far between.
 If you’re not camped out in the Best Buy parking lot right through your family’s Thanksgiving Dinner, you’re not getting a ticket to purchase any of those doorbusters.
 Showing up after the Black Friday morning stampede has passed through is not only a terrible way to save on anything, but it just encourages you to look at (and potentially buy) the stuff that isn’t marked way down.

 Not only is avoiding the stores a great way not to get injured by hordes of overly eager shoppers, but these days there is little reason to go to the stores.
 Outside of those rare doorbusters (that require campouts to capture), retailers have taken to putting the deals online to avoid missing out on customers who prefer to shop online.
 By shopping from the comfort of your couch or desk, you’re in a better position to adhere to the rest of our tips, as you’ll be away from the gleam of all the other stuff on the shelves and free from the subconscious pressure to shop and not leave empty-handed.

 Compare Current (and Historical) Prices